fenago/ml-bootcamp/Lab_3.md

 [sparse=False].
 This parameter means that the created matrix will not be sparse and instead will create a simple NumPy array.
-If you don't know about sparse matrices, don't worry: we don't need them in this chapter.
+If you don't know about sparse matrices, don't worry: we don't need them in this lab.